 Faculty members with current, active approvals do not need to submit a Focus proposal form.
 As long as they are listed as the section’s instructor of record in MyUH before continuing student registration begins, their approved Focus designation(s) will be added to their section(s).

 Faculty members who do not have active Focus approval for their course (or whose approval has expired) should submit a “Focus form” to request a Focus designation for their section(s).

-Department Chairs may submit a “STAFF” form if the faculty member is unknown, or a “COURSE-based” form if the department wishes to designate all sections of a course every semester.
+Department Chairs may check “STAFF” on the proposal form if the faculty member is unknown, or Chairs may check “COURSE-based” on the form if the department wishes to designate all sections of a course every semester.